View the updates below on various topics. Please note these FAQ's will be updated soon as new information becomes available.

 Will the Chapel be open?

-The Chapel will be open for private prayer; supplies for sanitizing the space occupied will be provided.
+The Chapel will be open and accessible with proper ID for private prayer 24/7.
+Supplies for sanitizing the space occupied will be provided.

 Will there be Mass on campus?